 For external access, or using DNS, the client locates the Autodiscover service on the Internet by using the primary SMTP domain address from the user's email address.

 You must provide a record in DNS for Outlook clients to discover the Autodiscover service by using DNS.
 For more information, see your Windows documentation for configuring DNS and also see the White Paper: Exchange 2007 Autodiscover Service.

-Depending on whether you've configured the Autodiscover service on a separate site, the Autodiscover service URL will be either
+Depending on whether the Autodiscover service is configured on a separate site, the Autodiscover service URL is either

 https://autodiscover.<smtp-address-domain>/autodiscover/autodiscover.xml, where <smtp-address-domain> is the primary SMTP domain address.
 For example, if the user's email address is email@example.com, the primary SMTP domain address is contoso.com.
 When the client connects to Active Directory, the client looks for the SCP object created during Setup.
 In deployments that include multiple Client Access servers, an Autodiscover SCP object is created for each Client Access server.
 The SCP object contains the ServiceBindingInfo attribute with the fully qualified domain name (FQDN) of the Client Access server in the form